cce-bigdataintro-1160/winter2020-site/2-bash.md

 2. Count how many people were male and female in the file
 3. Count how many people called `John` are in the file and how many of them are male or female
 4. Find all csv files in your home directory.
 Play with the `-maxdepth` flag to see the difference.
-5. Print all the `grep` commands you did today.
+5. List all the `grep` commands you did today.

-### Write loops to iterate over lists
-* Let's look at the example in code project

-1. Download the [ultratrail-du-montblanc.zip](bash-git-files/ultratrail-du-montblanc.zip) file from Slack and unzip it to `/Users/<myusername>/ultratrail`
-2. Write a loop that prints the name, dimension and first 2 lines for each of the `.csv` files.
-3. Write a loop that copies each of the `.csv` files with the prefix `bkp-` to a folder `/Users/<myusername>/ultratrail/backups`.

 ### Create scripts to automate basic processes
 * Any file containing shell commands can be executed as a shell script